asfktz/Awaity.js/docs/api.md

 ### Async.filter
 Used as an efficient why to do [`awaity/map`](#asyncmap) + [`Array#filter`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).

-For example, consider the case of filtering only directoris under a certain path:
+For example, consider the case of filtering only directories under a certain path:

 ```js
 import filter from 'awaity/filter';